Java Variables and Data Types

 Points to Remember:

-- The size of data types remain the same on all platforms (standardized)
+- The size of data types remains the same on all platforms (standardized).

-- char data type in Java is 2 bytes because it uses UNICODE character set.
+- The char data type in Java is 2 bytes because it uses the UNICODE character set.
 By virtue of it, Java supports internationalization.
-UNICODE is a character set which covers all known scripts and language in the world
+UNICODE is a character set that covers all known scripts and languages in the world.

 Java Variable Type Conversion & Type Casting

-Case 1) Variable of smaller capacity is be assigned to another variable of bigger capacity.
+Case 1) A variable of smaller capacity is assigned to another variable of bigger capacity.

-This process is Automatic, and non-explicit is known as Conversion
+This process is automatic and non-explicit, and is known as Conversion.

-Case 2) Variable of larger capacity is be assigned to another variable of smaller capacity
+Case 2) A variable of larger capacity is assigned to another variable of smaller capacity.

 In such cases, you have to explicitly specify the type cast operator.
 This process is known as Type Casting.

-In case, you do not specify a type cast operator; the compiler gives an error.
-Since this rule is enforced by the compiler, it makes the programmer aware that the conversion he is about to do may cause some loss in data and prevents accidental losses.
+In case you do not specify a type cast operator, the compiler gives an error.
+Since this rule is enforced by the compiler, it makes the programmer aware that the conversion they are about to do may cause some loss in data, and it prevents accidental losses.

 Example: To Understand Type Casting